lassegit/gitdude.com/README.md

 - If you call (e.g. extends or plugins) a non-installed package the linting will fail.
 You can always check the error message under your repository's setting page => webhook.

+- Currently ['.js', '.jsx', '.es6', '.es5', '.es'] files are linted.
+If you have a special file extension that you use, you are welcome to open an issue.

 - Questions, suggestions, tips, critique and commits welcome.

 ---